How to Install Vagrant on CentOS 7

 A `Vagrantfile` has been placed in this directory.
 You are now ready to `vagrant up` your first virtual environment!
 Please read the comments in the Vagrantfile as well as documentation on `vagrantup.com` for more information on using Vagrant.

-vagrant up command which will create and configure the virtual machine according to the Vagrantfile.
+vagrant up command to create and configure the virtual machine according to the Vagrantfile.

 ==> default: Configuring and enabling network interfaces... default: SSH address: 192.168.121.24:22 default: SSH username: vagrant default: SSH auth method: private key ==> default: Rsyncing folder: /home/linuxize/Vagrant/my-vagrant-project/ => /vagrant